 Weekly Cleaning of NUMAS Haus – 4-5 hours a week.
 Provide cleaning services in the common areas of NUMAS Haus, including but not limited to the kitchen, dining room, bathrooms, and living room.
 Some tasks may include but are not limited to cleaning the stove, refrigerator, dishwasher, mopping floors, washing windows, cleaning toilets, showers/bathtubs, cleaning carpets and other tasks as assigned by the Shelter Coordinator.
 This will help keep NUMAS Haus as a clean and well-kept environment for the residents, staff, volunteers and interns.

 Fostering Resident’s Pets – Provide foster care services to the household pets of the residents for up to ninety days while the resident is staying at NUMAS Haus.
-This includes keep the pet at the volunteer’s private house and providing the pets with food, water, bathing, veterinary services if needed.
-This position also required that the volunteer be willing to train the resident and children on proper handling and care of the resident’s pet.
-All aspects of this volunteer job must happen off of NUMAS Haus property.
+This includes keeping the pet at the volunteer’s private house and providing the pets with food, water, bathing, veterinary services if needed.
+This position also required that the volunteer be willing to training the resident and children on proper handling and care of the resident and needs to happen off of NUMAS Haus property.

 Intern Only Job Descriptions